 Stretching across the Nazca plains like a giant map is the famous Nazca Lines of Peru.
 These are mysterious geoglyphs that span the rugged Peruvian desert.
 Composed of over 10,000 lines, some of which measure 30 meters wide and stretch more than 9 kilometers, there are about 300 different figures, including animals and plants.
 The best way to see this is by flying over the place.

 Must try dish: Lomo Saltado & Ceviche

 These two dishes are part of the traditional gastronomy of Peru.
-The Lomo Saltado is a dish which combines marinated strips of beef steak with onions, tomatoes, French fries and other ingredients.
+The Lomo Saltado is a dish that combines marinated strips of beef steak with onions, tomatoes, French fries, and other ingredients.
 It tastes best with rice on the side.
 The Ceviche is a starter made with raw fish, lemon juice, different types of chili and seasoned with chopped onions, salt, and cilantro.
-It can be accompanied with sweet potato, lettuce and Andean corn.
+It can be accompanied by sweet potato, lettuce, and Andean corn.

 Best activity / Excursion: Gastronomic Discovery with Belmond

 Discover the sights, sounds, smells, and flavors of the Surquillo market accompanied by an expert guide, none other than our chef who will explain the importance of the great variety of ingredients and products which form the base of Peruvian gastronomy.
 Back at the hotel, cook up a storm with a private cookery class that concludes with a delicious lunch at Tragaluz.

 Best view: Rooftop pool at Belmond Miraflores Park

 The hotel’s heated rooftop pool offers you breathtaking views of Lima and the Pacific Ocean.
 Perfect for adults and children, the pool measures 17x5m (55x16ft) and is 1.6m (5ft) at its shallowest and 2.2m (7ft) at the deep end.